 Because there is no known cure for food allergies at this time, the best and only way to stay safe is to completely avoid substances that bother you, doing your best to prevent a reaction rather than having to treat one.

 Diagnosing Food Allergies & Intolerances

 Undiagnosed food sensitivities can be nerve-wracking to say the least, but thankfully you don’t have to live in fear or discomfort.
 If detected and planned around, intolerances can be managed, and allergic reactions can be avoided all together.
-Take charge of your diet and feel better than ever with comprehensive testing services at a nearby ARCpoint Labs location, or in the privacy and comfort of your own home with a Food Sensitivity Home Kit.
+Take charge of your diet and feel better than ever with comprehensive testing services at a nearby ARCpoint Labs location.